Blog Details

 When Covid 19 required employees to work from home, companies (some very reluctantly) had to comply.
 At that time, I learned that productivity software was “flying off the shelves”.
-If the software is needed to measure productivity, then we might as well dispense with leadership.
+If software is needed to measure productivity, then we might as well dispense with leadership.

 The first thing that’s wrong with this approach is the notion of measuring activity vs. results.
 Long ago as the Corporate training manager for a large company, I was required to write a monthly activity report.
 With a team of 17 trainers, this would have taken many non-value-added hours.
 However, we were focused on results and if our team members couldn’t describe an outcome from the activity, it was not included.